In the perfect stillness, in the quiet,

 you are in your perfection, perfect,

 even after we have long forgot you.

-The photograph was taken at my work place.
-And yes, it flies today at half mast, as it should.
+The photograph was taken on a trip to Pompeii, Italy.
 To see my photography blog, please visit the Book of Bokeh.

 Photograph, poem and notes © John Etheridge; all rights reserved.
 The poem and accompanying notes are licensed under the Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 Unported License.
 This applies to all original written work found on this site, unless noted otherwise.
 The attribution claimed under the license is: © John Etheridge, https://bookofpain.wordpress.com.
 The photograph is not licensed for use in any way without the expressed consent of its creator.